slackapi/node-slack-sdk/docs/_pages/getting_started.md

   installable in many workspaces.
 If you are using [Passport](http://www.passportjs.org/) to handle authentication, you may find the [`@aoberoi/passport-slack`](https://github.com/aoberoi/passport-slack) strategy package helpful.

+* Short-lived tokens are required if you plan on distributing your app.
+You can find examples of using refresh tokens with the `WebClient` [in the documentation](/web_api#using-automatic-refresh-tokens), and learn more about short-lived tokens and token refresh [on the API site](https://api.dev612.slack.com/docs/rotating-and-refreshing-credentials).

 * Tokens are an important part of using the Slack platform.
 Learn about the [different types of tokens](https://api.slack.com/docs/token-types).